mikereidnz/pycf/README.rst

   export PYTHONPATH=$PYTHONPATH:$HOME/opt/lib/python2.7/site-packages

-This environment variable change can be made to persistent for future terminal sessions by adding the above line to the ``~/.bashrc`` file::
+This environment variable change can be made persistent for future terminal sessions by adding the above line to the ``~/.bashrc`` file::

   echo 'export PYTHONPATH=$PYTHONPATH:$HOME/opt/lib/python2.7/site-packages' >> ~/.bashrc